Category Archives: Pennsylvania

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the neighbor concerned assistance you situate the edge so he can be more guaranteed that the job has been done correctly.
-If he helps you, he will see the proof you discover as well as will certainly not later be inclined to say so much regarding it.
+It is always well to have the next-door neighbor worried help you situate the edge so he can be a lot more guaranteed that the job has actually been done appropriately.
+If he aids you, he will see the evidence you reveal and will not later be inclined to suggest a lot about it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.